sitar-sim/sitar/README.md

 Sitar is a framework for modeling and parallel simulation of synchronous discrete-event systems.\
-It consists of a system description language and a lightweight, C++-based simulation kernel.
+It consists of a custom modeling language and a lightweight, C++ based simulation kernel.